gptankit/mlcache/README.md

 | BenchmarkCacher/R6-16 |   2448288   |            496.4 ns/op |
 | BenchmarkCacher/W6-16 |   2102917   |            640.8 ns/op |

 The numbers suggest that *ReadThrough/WriteThrough* and *ReadThrough/WriteAround* perform considerably better than other patterns under heavy load.
-Although, all patterns are useful under different circumstances and must be carefully studied and chosen depending on the needs of the application.
+Though, all patterns are useful under different circumstances and must be carefully studied and chosen depending on the needs of the application.

+Feel free to play around and post feedbacks